 By now, you may feel that these first two chapters are overwhelming.
 They introduced so many new concepts, including a new language, its vocabulary, its meaning, its idioms, a tool for writing down texts in this vocabulary, running these so-called “programs,” and the inevitable question of how to create them when presented with a problem statement.
 To overcome this feeling, the next chapter takes a step back and explains how to design programs systematically from scratch, especially interactive programs.
 So take a breather and continue when ready.

 The first few chapters of this book show that learning to program requires some mastery of many concepts.
-On the one hand, programming needs some language, a notation for communicating what we wish to compute.
-The languages for formulating programs are artificial constructions, though acquiring a programming language shares some elements with acquiring a natural language: we need to learn the vocabulary of the programming language, to figure out its grammar, and to understand what its "phrases" mean.
+On one hand, programming needs a language, a notation for communicating what we wish to compute.
+The languages for formulating programs are artificial constructions, though acquiring a programming language shares some elements with acquiring a natural language.
+Both come with vocabulary, grammar, and an understand of what "phrases" mean.

 On the other hand, it is critical to learn how to get from a problem statement to a program.
 We need to determine what is relevant in the problem statement and what can be ignored.
 We need to tease out what the program consumes, what it produces, and how it relates inputs to outputs.
 We have to know, or find out, whether the chosen language and its libraries provide certain basic operations for the data that our program is to process.
 If not, we might have to develop auxiliary functions that implement these operations.
 Finally, once we have a program, we must check whether it actually performs the intended computation.
 And this might reveal all kinds of errors, which we need to be able to understand and fix.